A Place for Mom

 In addition to differing costs, retirement community pay structures often vary by care type.
 From monthly rent to fee-for-service contracts, consider which option is best for you or your loved one.

-55+ communities or senior apartments
+Homes in 55+ communities and senior apartments

 Independent living communities